By Kristine Leger, Staff Member, Halifax Central Library

 He was stationed at Halifax as military commander of New Brunswick and Nova Scotia from 1794-1798 and as commander-in-chief of the forces in British North America from 1799-1800.
 Prince Edward did not live long enough to inherit the throne, but his daughter became the long-reigning Queen Victoria (1819-1901) after the death of William IV (1765-1837).

-Last year while doing research for the Library's Canada 150 community album, I was struck by the very large architectural fingerprint Prince Edward left on Halifax.
+Last year while doing research for the Library's Canada 150 community album, opens a new window, I was struck by the very large architectural fingerprint Prince Edward left on Halifax.
 In his time here, he was involved in the planning and construction of many of the iconic downtown buildings I walk past every day, including St. George’s Church and the fort and town clock at Citadel Hill.
 Edward was fond of Palladian architecture, a classically inspired style which was very popular through the seventeenth century in Britain.
 He also had a strong penchant for round buildings: St. George’s Church (pictured below), Martello Towers at Point Pleasant and York Redoubt, and the unique Music Room rotunda (pictured above) you can see from the Bedford Highway were all commissioned by him.

 The Music Room is the only remaining building of the Prince’s Lodge, the estate Edward leased from Lieutenant-Governor John Wentworth (1737-1820).
 Edward lived on the estate with his long-term mistress Thérèse-Bernardine Montgenet, who was also known as Julie de Saint-Laurent (1760-1830).
 Mme de Saint-Laurent accompanied Edward to Canada to run his household and provide “companionship”.
 She remained with him for 28 years until he married in 1818.
 The site of the Prince’s Lodge is now Hemlock Ravine Park.
 The unusual heart-shaped pond there was commissioned by Prince Edward as a romantic tribute to Mme Saint-Laurent.